sky8the2flies/react-user-boilerplate/README.md

 -   DATABASE_URL
     -   Database url used for MongoDB.
 -   JWT_SECRET
-    -   Sectret token used to sign user information from backend to frontend.
+    -   Secret token used to sign user information from backend to frontend.
 -   REACT_APP_GOOGLE_CLIENT_ID, GOOGLE_SECRET, GOOGLE_CALLBACK
     -   Used for Google Auth.